hashkat/hashkat/docs/troubleshooting.md

 /home/mobile/hashkat/run.sh: line 80:  4312 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args
 `

-This error message is due to improper formatting for at least one of the functions present in your *INFILE.yaml* file.
-When using a constant function for your *add* rate, *follow* rate, or *tweet* rate, you must have a *value* for this constant rate.
-When using a linear function, you must have a *y_intercept* and *slope* for this increasing or decreasing rate.
-If these corresponding variables are not present for each particular function, then you will receive an error similar to the one above, which was caused by having a linear *add* rate with a corresponding *value* instead of a *y_intercept* and *slope*.
-Simply changing your function configuration so that it coincides with the function you are implementing will fix this error.
+The above error message was shown when we configured a linear function incorrectly.
+A similar message will show if there is improper format in the input for at least one of the functions present in **INFILE.yaml**, i.e. missing a parameter.

+When using a constant function for your 'add', 'follow', or 'tweet' rates, you must have a 'value' or number for this rate (1 parameter).

+When using a linear function, you must have a 'y_intercept' AND 'slope' for this increasing or decreasing rate (2 parameters).

+Matching your input so that it coincides with the function you are implementing will fix this error.

+Note that if an error message is not thrown, it may be because **#k@** used a default value instead of your incorrect input.

-### Adding Too Many Follow Models, Preference Classes, Agent Types, Regions, or Ideologies
+#### Adding Too Many Follow Models, Preference Classes, Agent Types, Regions, or Ideologies

 `
 Number of ideologies must not be more than N_BIN_IDEOLOGIES (4)!
 Please adjust src/config_static.h.